“I keep six honest serving-men

 Speaking at the G20 summit press conference, in the year 2011, the French President, Nicola Sarkozy declared that tax havens will no longer be tolerated, warning countries, such as the UK, that if they continue to protect them, they will be outcast by the developed economies.

-The following link provides a comprehensive insight into why the EU decided to take concrete measure to tackle tax evasion and avoidance that led up to the EU referendum:
+The following link provides a comprehensive insight into why the EU decided to take concrete measure to tackle tax evasion and avoidance and what happened before Brexit that led up to the EU referendum:

 2. When did Brexit take place?